oottppxx/enigma2/deprecated/README.md

-* Files in these directory had their usage deprecated.
+Files in these directory had their usage deprecated, or are no longer actively supported (but I might fix a bug or two if necessary).

 Just here for fun and historical purposes, or if you happen to be running a really old system/box.